Forest Bathing: What It Is and Why It’s Healthy

 Now that spring is upon us in the northern hemisphere, this is the perfect time to get the benefits of forest bathing firsthand!
 No matter where you live, find the closest forest or hiking trail and embrace wilderness on a regular basis.

 Why do we love forest bathing?

-At Integrative Nutrition we believe that health is about much more than what you eat.
+At Institute for Integrative Nutrition, we believe that health is about much more than what you eat.
 Our concept of Primary Food states that a holistic approach to life creates the greatest balance, which is why we consider spending time in nature, physical movement, a fulfilling career, nurturing relationships, and many other non-dietary elements as all playing a vital role in our wellbeing.

 What do you think about forest bathing?
 Will you give it a try?